KvalitetsIT/monitoring101/05-keycloak-getting-started/README.md

 # Keycloak Getting Started
-In this section we will bet aking a look at how to setup Keycloak and access its metrics.
+In this section we will be taking a look at how to setup Keycloak and access its metrics.

 ## Adding Keycloak
 We add Keycloak to our docker-compose file in a similar way to the other applications, but with a few key differences: